 2. At the top of the report, you’ll see a new User Role dropdown filter.

-3. Select a specific role (e.g., Wholesaler, Silver Member) to view sales data only for that user Role.
+3. Select a specific role (e.g., Wholesaler, Silver Member any User Roles that you created and excluded by) to view sales data only for that user Role.

 4. In the report table, a new column will display the user role for each order or record.